 Don’t give up on the process if you feel the keto flu.
 The symptoms will subside in 24 hours or in a few days depending on the severity of your carb intake in the past, and especially if this is your first time going on a ketogenic diet.

-You can reduce the effects of the keto flu considerably by supplementing with electrolytes and with water (see the below section- What to drink), or by undergoing what is called the fast mimicking diet, which lasts for 5 days with minimal to no flu like symptoms.
+You can reduce the effects of the keto flu considerably by supplementing with salt or electrolytes and with water (see the below section- What to drink).

 You can measure whether you are in ketosis by purchasing ketone strip tests.